 Category: Questions about Income

-I didn't own a business.
+I did not own a business.
 Why do I have to report my 1099-MISC on a Schedule C?

 When you earn money by performing work, that income is usually subject to social security and Medicare taxes.
 Usually, when you work for a company, you are their employee.
 As their employee, you only have to pay half of these taxes while your employer pays the other half.

-If you received a 1099-MISC with the amount of the income in Box 7, Nonemployee Compensation, the person or company who issued it did not consider you an employee*.
-Because of this, they did not withhold any of your social security or Medicare taxes.
-Therefore, you generally will have to pay the full amount of these taxes (rather than just half) and include this on your federal income tax return.
+If you received a 1099-MISC with the amount of the income in Box 7, Nonemployee Compensation, the person or company who issued the form did not consider you an employee*.
+Because of this, they did not withhold any of your applicable social security or Medicare taxes.
+When this is the case, you generally will have to pay the full amount of these taxes (rather than just half) and include this on your federal income tax return.
 Unfortunately, there is usually no way around this.

 If your 1099-MISC did not have an amount in box 7, please refer to How do I report my 1099-MISC in my TaxSlayer Account?